cifkao/context-probing/README.md

           preds/gpt-j-6B/en_lines-ud-dev
   done
   ```
-  ⚠️ This will produce 2.1 TB of data (4.2 GB per shard).
+  ⚠️ For the `en_lines-ud-dev` dataset, this will produce 2.1 TB of data (4.2 GB per shard).
   ⚠️ You may want to parallelize this by submitting each shard to a different compute node.
 Adjust `--num-proc` and `--batch-size` to the number of available CPU cores and memory.
 - `preds_to_metrics` – Reads the predictions produced by `predict_sliding` and computes different metrics (cross entropy, KL divergence, top k predictions).
 E.g.:
   ```bash